ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   addr_space_size
-    Address space region size in bytes.

-    Maximum address space size for the profile.
+    Specifies the maximum size of the address space region in bytes for the profile.

     Value between 10,485,760 and 2,147,483,647.

-    A value of 0 sets this field to None.
+    Set to :literal:`0` to remove the user\-specific limit :literal:`NOASSIZEMAX`.
+This allows the system default from :literal:`BPXPRMxx` to apply.

     This option is mutually exclusive with :literal:`delete`.